-2 Mr. Madigan's direct testimony is transcribed at 2 Tr 20-80.
+3 Mr. Madigan's direct testimony is transcribed at 2 Tr 20-80.

-4 Id. at 27; Exhibit A-7.
+5 Id. at 27; Exhibit A-7.

-(approximately 3% each month).
-This program results in the price of 75% of DTE Gas's supply requirements being known prior to the start of the GCR Period.5
+In general, DTE Gas will fix the price of its future supply requirements over a two year period prior to the start of delivery during the GCR Period.
+For the 2023-24 GCR year, DTE Gas bought 75% of the projected requirements ratably between January 2021 and December 2022 (approximately 3% each month).
+This program results in the price of 75% of DTE Gas's supply requirements being known prior to the start of the GCR Period.6

-Mr. Madigan testified that DTE Gas conducted a review of its VCA fixed-price purchasing (FPP) program, the results of which confirmed the company's opinion that the VCA method, with 75% FPP coverage, is a reasonable and prudent approach to securing fixed price supply.6 Further, Mr. Madigan discussed the objectives of a FPP program including mitigating price volatility, allowing participation when market prices are lower, protecting customers from increased prices, and using an understandable approach to securing supply that does not rely on speculation.
-Mr. Madigan opined that the VCA method achieves those objectives.7
+Mr. Madigan testified that DTE Gas conducted a review of its VCA fixed-price purchasing (FPP) program, the results of which confirmed the company's opinion that the VCA method, with 75% FPP coverage, is a reasonable and prudent approach to securing fixed price supply.
+Further, Mr. Madigan discussed the objectives of a FPP program including mitigating price volatility, allowing participation when market prices are lower, protecting customers from increased prices, and using an understandable approach to securing supply that does not rely on speculation.
+Mr. Madigan opined that the VCA method achieves those objectives.

 Next, Mr. Madigan reviewed the New York Mercantile Exchange (NYMEX) back test, which compares the VCA FPP method to the index method.
 As shown in Exhibit A-25, over the twenty-year period evaluated, customers paid, or would have paid, about \$24 more annually under the VCA method compared to index purchasing.
-However, according to Mr. Madigan, "gas price fluctuations, or price uncertainty, which is synonymous with price volatility, over the 20-year period was only 14% under the VCA Method, which was significantly less than the Index Method volatility of 32%[.]"8 Mr. Madigan concluded that the NYMEX back test showed a reasonable trade-off between slightly higher gas costs (i.e., 6%) and significantly reduced-price volatility.9
+However, according to Mr. Madigan, "gas price fluctuations, or price uncertainty, which is synonymous with price volatility, over the 20-year period was only 14% under the VCA Method, which was significantly less than the Index Method volatility of 32%[.]"
+Mr.

-^{8 2} Tr 33.
+^{8 2} Tr 29-32.